-HVAC/R I

-(4 CREDITS) (CTE SCIENCE) HVAC/R II
+HVAC/R I (4 CREDITS) (CTE SCIENCE) HVAC/R II

 The Heating, Ventilation, Air Conditioning and Refrigeration (HVAC/R) program gives students a solid career foundation.
 The HVAC/R field offers job opportunities that outnumber qualified professionals (visit www.BLS.org and search "HVAC" for more information).
-In a state-of-the-art classroom, students are prepared to test for federal Environmental Protection Agency (EPA) certification, which is required to work in the indusapplication design and others.
-During the two-year program, students develop professional skills in industry standard software, as well as a working knowledge of design theory and practice.
-Working individually and in teams, students engage in projects that teach how digital content is designed, built and deployed.
-Students will demonstrate their technical abilities through the Adobe Certified Expert Program.
-Additionally, students will participate in a variety of workbased learning activities designed to provide professionallevel practice and exposure to the expectations they will encounter in their careers.
-Students completing the program will be prepared for rigorous college and postsecondary programs and may be qualified for entry level jobs within the visual communications field. .
+In a state-of-the-art classroom, students are prepared to test for federal Environmental Protection Agency (EPA) certification, which is required to work in the industry.